 ■Hotel Mifujien/ Panorama Ropeway/ Oishi Park

-After the cruise, you can choose from the following options:
+After the cruise, you can choose one activity from the following options:

 ==Option 1: Hotel Mifujien